shossjer/fimbulwinter/README.md

-# Tribunal
+# Hell's Kitchen

-This is not an electric cat.
+This is also not an electric cat.